stormpath/stormpath.github.io/source/php/product-guide/old.index.markdown

 	* You can specify various LDAP/AD object and attribute settings of the specific LDAP/AD server for users and groups.
 	* If the agent status is Online, but you are unable to see any data when browsing your LDAP/AD mapped directory, it is likely that your object and filters are configured incorrectly.

 You can add as many directories of each type as you require.
-Changing group memberships, adding accounts, or deleting accounts in directories affects ALL applications to which the directories are mapped as <a href="#LoginSource" title="account store">account stores</a>.
+Changing group memberships, adding accounts, or deleting accounts in directories affects ALL applications to which the directories are mapped as <a href="#LoginSource" title="login source">login sources</a>.

 LDAP/AD accounts and groups are automatically deleted when: